ibm-cloud-docs/Cloudant/tutorials/create_query.md

 by adding more details within the selector expression.
 The `fields` parameter specifies the fields to include with the results.
 In our example, the results include the first name, last name, and location.
 The results are sorted by first name in ascending order based on the values in the `sort` parameter.

+When you define
+the `sort` parameter to display the results in a particular order, an index that accepts those definitions must exist.
+When you run your query, Cloudant looks for an index that can execute the `sort` you defined.
+If it doesn't find an index, it returns that no suitable index is found.
+We created the indexes in the previous exercise to avoid this.

 The extra details look like the following example:
 ```json
 {